OfficeDev/teams-toolkit-samples/todo-list-with-Azure-backend-M365/README.md

 >
 > This warning will be removed when the samples are ready for production.

-Todo List app helps to manage personal to do items and also runs across Microsoft 365, including Teams, Outlook and Office.
+Todo List app helps to manage your personal to do items.
+This app can be installed and used not only in your Teams client, but also Outlook client and Office.com.
 The frontend is a React app and the backend is an Azure Function.
-You can optionally deploy and host the app in Azure.
+You can deploy and host the app in Azure.

 ## Teams
 ![Todo Item List](images/teams.gif)